Every shuttle to 2026 Brewers games at American Family Field

 Oak Creek & Airport Area (7–10 miles): Budget-friendly territory.
 The Comfort Suites Milwaukee Airport (6200 S. 13th St., ~$62–79/night) is a family standout with 3 indoor pools featuring kids' water features.
 The La Quinta Inn Milwaukee Airport/Oak Creek (~$59/night) and Red Roof Inn (~$50–65/night) are the cheapest options in the metro.
 Most airport hotels offer free airport shuttles but not stadium shuttles — plan to drive or rideshare to the game (about 15 minutes).

-Several developments affect game-day planning for the upcoming season.
-The MCTS Brewers Line dedicated bus route from downtown was discontinued in 2022 due to driver shortages and has not been reinstated.
-Current public transit options are the CONNECT BRT (Gold Line) on Wisconsin Avenue, stopping at Wisconsin & 44th Street (~2/3 mile walk to the stadium), and Route 18 on National Avenue at National & 43rd Street.
-Standard fare is $2.25 via the WisGo/Umo app.
+Public transit reality check: the MCTS Brewers Line dedicated bus route from downtown was discontinued in 2022 and has not returned for 2026, despite several national stadium-guide websites still claiming otherwise.
+The actual transit options remain the CONNECT BRT (Gold Line) on Wisconsin Avenue, stopping at Wisconsin & 44th Street (~2/3 mile walk to the stadium), and Route 18 on National Avenue at National & 43rd Street, with standard fare via the WisGo/Umo app.
+Two car-free alternatives worth knowing: the Hank Aaron State Trail runs right to the ballpark with free bike racks near Helfaer Field, the Left Field Gate, the Club Express entrance, and the Clock Tower entrance, and a 23-dock Bublr Bikes station sits on the walkway near the Gantner Lot.

-For 2025, the Uber/Lyft rideshare lot was relocated to the south end of the Molitor Lot, accessed via Bluemound Road and Yount Drive, providing additional capacity and quicker post-game exits.
-The stretch of road from I-94 to National Avenue alongside the stadium was officially renamed Brewers Boulevard (the portion south of National Avenue in West Milwaukee village remains Miller Park Way).
+The stretch of road from I-94 to National Avenue alongside the stadium is officially named Brewers Boulevard (the portion south of National Avenue in West Milwaukee village remains Miller Park Way).

-Looking ahead, the Moxy Hotel in the Deer District broke ground in late 2025 with a planned spring 2027 opening (156 rooms), and the Hotel Laureum — a 35-room luxury boutique conversion of the former University Club — is also targeting spring 2027.
+Looking ahead on the hotel front, the Moxy Hotel in the Deer District broke ground in late 2025 with a planned spring 2027 opening (156 rooms), and the Hotel Laureum — a 35-room luxury boutique conversion of the former University Club — is also targeting spring 2027.
 A study released in January 2026 recommends building a 650+ room convention hotel at the Miller High Life Theater site to support the expanded Baird Center, though that project remains in the planning phase.

 Practical tips for families